UlinProject/thinkcentre-m715q/README.md

 <b><i>What is in brackets and the volt sign does not need to be entered, it was only useful when composing these numbers.</i></b>

-<i>Please note that overclocking does not affect turbo mode (which is only available on one core).</i>
+<i>Please note that overclocking does not affect turbo mode.</i>

+<b>This section is not complete, I have not yet finally decided on the voltage.
+For 3.8 on 2400 we write 3.8Ghz 98 8 28.</b>

 ### For extreme overclocking (in case of an error, reflash the BIOS):